Prediction with Unpredictable Feature Evolution: The Proposed Approach: PUFE

-and $\w_{P,t}$ by (\ref{equation:update model2}) where $\tau_t$ is a varied step size and $\O_C\subseteq \mathbb{R}^{d_2}$ is the set of linear models in the current feature space.
-The procedure of learning model in the current feature space is summarized in Algorithm~\ref{alg:prediction}.
-In the following, we give a theoretical guarantee that we are able to follow the best models by this strategy of weights adjusting.
+and $\w_{P,t}$ by (\ref{equation:update model2}), where $\tau_t$ is a varied step size and $\O_C\subseteq \mathbb{R}^{d_2}$ is the set of linear models in the current feature space.
+The procedure of learning model in the current feature space is summarized in Algorithm~\ref{alg:prediction} where $i=1,2$ for simplicity.